Main

 Innovation & Corporate Development IT & Communication Healthcare utilizing DX We will contribute to the creation of prosperous and safe lifestyles through healthcare IT business.
 Provide advanced healthcare IT services by expanding current businesses.
 Expand the scale of business and create new businesses.

 • Xeureka Inc., a subsidiary of the Company established in November 2021, provides AI drug discovery support services and conducts drug discovery R&D through joint research.
-In March 2023, the U.S. supercomputer giant NVIDIA and Xeureka announced the "TOKYO-1" project, which aims for full-scale transformation of the overall healthcare industry, centered on drug discovery.
-As a Mitsui subsidiary, Xeureka will be responsible for the actual operation of the project.
+Following the March 2023 announcement of the "Tokyo-1" project, which aims for a comprehensive transformation of the healthcare industry centered on drug discovery, in collaboration with NVIDIA, a leading US supercomputer company, the project began full-scale operations in February 2024.
+As a Mitsui subsidiary, Xeureka will be responsible for the practical operation of the project.

 • GOOD HEALTH AND WELL-BEING